 Salted Butter Vs Peanut Butter: Which Is Healthier?

 - Dr. Sreelekha Daruvuri

+Spreads are perhaps an integral food item in every household.
+It is a little treat on your toast for breakfast and becomes a filling dinner when smeared on roti or paratha.
 In today’s fast-paced life, it is important to consider nutrition and convenience.
 Salted butter and peanut butter are popular spreads in every household.
 But which is the healthier choice?
 Let’s find out.

 Salted butter: Best friend to breadIt is made from churning milk cream until the fat separates from the milk.
 So, butter is the fat separated from milk which is made flavoursome by adding salt.
 Butter is not just for bread, it can be added to cakes, cookies, sabzis and non-vegetarian dishes.
 Salter butter contains carotene which converts to vitamin A in the body.